 For many, the natural world has been a source of strength during this time of great change.
 Whether out on the trails or in your own backyard, nature helps us recharge and find the strength needed to face difficult truths and keep fighting for change.
 For others, the outdoors has never been a safe or accessible space.
-These stories show how members of the OLCV community have been connecting with nature, and contemplating their place within it, during the Black Lives Matter movement, the Coronavirus pandemic, and the ongoing climate crisis.
+These stories show how members of the OLCV community have connected with nature, and contemplated their place within it, during the Black Lives Matter movement, the Coronavirus pandemic, and the ongoing climate crisis.

 The Great Blue Heron